-Bangkok is a great shopping destination, and almost everything is cheaper than back home.
+Bangkok is a great shopping destination, and almost everything is cheaper than back home, that is, if home is Europe or the US.
 Just steer clear of international brands and look for locally made instead.
-Ladies, get ready to shop ‘til you drop!
-Here are some of the things I always bring home from Thailand:
+Get ready to shop ‘til you drop!
+Here are some of the things you should bring back from Thailand:

 Asian beauty products are really big all over the world, and most of the biggest brands have branches in Bangkok.
-The Thai beauty chain Beauty Buffet makes nice products at very affordable prices, and my two favorite K-beauty brands Etude House and The Face Shop have several stores throughout the city.
+The Thai beauty chain Beauty Buffet makes nice products at very affordable prices, and if you like Korean skin care, Etude House and The Face Shop have several stores throughout the city.

-At the airport, many of the shops sell the prettiest orchids packed, and ready for a long flight.
-They are pricey but so so beautiful, that I usually buy them anyway, and if you take good care of them, they will last 2 weeks or more.
+At the airport, many shops are selling beautiful orchids, packed, and ready for a long flight.
+They are pricey but oh so beautiful, so I usually buy them anyway, and if you take good care of them, they will last 2 weeks or more.

 This beautiful fabric is very affordable but watch out and use your common sense.
 Many market vendors are also selling cheaper polyester scarves from China, so if in doubt, ask if it’s really Thai silk.
 Most of the vendors will be honest enough to tell you if it’s not the real deal.
 Real Thai silk scarves of a good size and quality will typically be around 1000THB and up.